 Data from this file can be used alone or in conjunction with other files.
-This section provides instructions, or the details on where to find the instructions, for linking the 2001 home health provider events with other 2001 MEPS public use files, including the 2001 conditions file and a 2001 person-level file.
+This section provides instructions, or the details on where to find the instructions, for linking the 2001 other medical provider events with other 2001 MEPS public use files, including the 2001 prescribed medicines file and a 2001 person-level file.

-5.1 Linking a 2001 Person-Level File to the 2001 Home Health Event File
+5.1 Merging a Person-Level File to the Other Medical Expenses File

-Merging characteristics of interest from other 2001 MEPS files (e.g., the 2001 Full Year Population Characteristics File or the 2001 Prescribed Medicines File) expands the scope of potential estimates.
-For example, to estimate the total number of home health provider events of persons with specific characteristics (e.g., age, race, and sex), population characteristics from a person-level file need to be merged onto the home health provider file.
-This procedure is illustrated below.
-The MEPS 2001 Appendix File, HC-059I, provides additional details on how to merge 2001 MEPS data files.
+Merging characteristics of interest from other MEPS files (e.g., 2001 Full Year Population Characteristics File or 2001 Prescribed Medicines) expands the scope of potential estimates.
+For example, to estimate the expenditures for medical equipment, visual aids, etc. for persons with specific demographic characteristics (such as age, race, and sex), population characteristics from a person-level file need to be merged onto the Other Medical event file.
+This procedure is shown below.
+The MEPS 2001 Appendix File, HC-059I, provides additional details on how to merge other MEPS data files.

-- 1. Create data set PERSX by sorting the 2001 Full Year Population Characteristics File by the person identifier, DUPERSID.
-Keep only variables to be merged on to the home health provider event file and DUPERSID. - 2.
-Create data set HVIS by sorting the home health provider event file by person identifier, DUPERSID. - 3.
-Create final data set NEWHVIS by merging these two files by DUPERSID, keeping only records on the home health provider event file.
+1. Create data set PERSX by sorting the 2001 Full Year Population Characteristics File, by the person identifier, DUPERSID.
+Keep only variables to be merged onto the other medical events file and DUPERSID.

+- 2. Create data set OMEXP by sorting the other medical event file by person identifier, DUPERSID. - 3.
+Create final data set NEWOME by merging these two files by DUPERSID, keeping only records on the other medical event file.